 Music by: James Newton Howard || Cinematography: Andrew Lesnie || Edited by: Jamie Selkirk || Country: United States, Germany, New Zealand || Language: English

 Running Time: 188 minutes

 An interesting phenomenon in film culture is when high-profile directors attempt to remake or pay tribute to their favorite childhood movies.
-Christopher Nolan did this last year with Interstellar (2014), his love-letter to Stanley Kubrick and sci-fi space exploration, and what are George Lucas’ and Steven Spielberg’s Star Wars (1977) and Indiana Jones films (1981, 1984, 1989) if not pastiche-tributes to the adventure serials and Flash Gordon adventures on which they grew up?
+Christopher Nolan did this last year with Interstellar (2014), his love-letter to Stanley Kubrick and sci-fi space exploration, and what are George Lucas’ and Steven Spielberg’s Star Wars (1977) and Indiana Jones films (1981, 1984, 1989) if not pastiche-tributes to the Flash Gordon fantasy media and swashbuckling adventure serials, respectively, on which they grew up?
 It’s in these career-moments that directors, producers, and screenwriters show you how self-aware and capable of restraint they can be.
 The novelty of childhood adoration can be both a blessing and a curse, giving a filmmaker insight on what makes a property tick, plus the loving care of an actual fan who has more at stake in this project than fame or a big paycheck.

 Big budget fandom can also lead to something like

 Robert Rodriguez’s Nimrod Antal’s shortsighted and shallow Predators (2010), which may underwhelm or plagiarize.
 But I digress… The risk of letting a fan touch a film adaptation is that they may be too close to the material.
 They may love a particular franchise, but they may also fail to understand exactly how and why it works.
 Fandom can force a creative vacuum.